 Ciena's Board of Directors currently consists of nine members.
 The directors are divided into three classes, with each class serving on the Board of Directors for a staggered three-year term.
 Class III, whose term expires at the Annual Meeting, consists of Professor Stephen P. Bradley, Ph.D. and Messrs.
 Don H. Davis, Jr. and Gerald H. Taylor.
 At the Annual Meeting, two directors will be elected to fill positions in Class III.
 Professor Bradley and Mr. Taylor, each of whom currently serves as a director, have been recommended by the Governance and Nominations Committee and nominated by the Board of Directors to stand for election at the Annual Meeting.
-Each of the nominees for Class III, if elected, will serve for a three-year term expiring at the 2009 Annual Meeting, or until their successors are elected and qualified.
+Each of the nominees for Class III, if elected, will serve for a term expiring at the 2009 Annual Meeting, or until their successors are elected and qualified.
 Mr. Davis' term as a Class III director expires at the Annual Meeting.
 The Board of Directors expresses its gratitude to Mr. Davis for his service to Ciena and contributions to the Board of Directors.
+The Governance and Nominations Committee is currently conducting a search to identify someone to fill the seat now occupied by Mr. Davis.
 The Governance and Nominations Committee does not anticipate completing its search before the Annual Meeting.
 When it does identify a suitable candidate, the Governance and Nominations Committee expects to recommend that the Board of Directors appoint him or her to the vacant seat according to Ciena's Bylaws.
 Pursuant to Ciena's Principles of Corporate Governance, any director appointed to fill a vacant Board seat in a class other than the class of directors whose terms expire at the next annual meeting, will nonetheless stand for re-election at the next annual meeting of shareholders.